 - 1986-1990 (4-speed heads): These heads have different valvetrain geometry than 1991 and newer heads, and therefore it is not recommended that you interchange 4 speed heads and 5 speed heads.

 - 1991-2003: These are small fin heads with 5/16 stem valves and straight wound springs.
 The maximum valve lift they can safely support with stock hardware is .500".
 They can be interchanged with

 2004-2006 heads except that a new front head mount bracket is required.
-A bracket designed to put a 2004 or newer head onto a 1991-2003 bike is readily available from HAMMER PERFORMANCE for $14.
+A bracket designed to put a 2004 or newer head onto a 1991-2003 bike is readily available from HAMMER PERFORMANCE.
 No

 bracket is currently available to fit this generation of head to a 2004 or newer bike, it would have to be fabricated.